Frequently Asked Questions

 7. How will study abroad fit into my four years at the University of Rochester?

 Faculty and study abroad advisors will help you.
 Most students who go abroad are juniors, but studying abroad may be a good choice for some first-semester seniors or second-semester sophomores.
 Planning study abroad with an advisor should include declaring your major.
-Know before you leave where you stand in terms of credit hours and College requirements.
+Know before you leave where you stand in terms of credit hours and course requirements.
 You do not necessarily need to take courses only toward your major or minor while abroad.
 If you plan carefully, you may be able to study something completely different on your study abroad program.
 The Career Center staff can offer advice about how a term overseas fits in with your long-range goals.

 Some undergraduate programs cannot easily include a semester abroad, so you may want to consider other options, such as summer study abroad or the Take Five Scholars Program.